madschristensen99/sharknadoCash/README.md

 The system consists of three main contracts:

-1. **SyntheticMonero.sol**: ERC20 token implementation with collateral management
+1. **contracts/lspSyntheticMonero/LSPSyntheticMonero.sol**: ERC20 token implementation with collateral management.
+We also have an lspSyntheticMonero.sol specifically for using Beraborrow LSP
-2. **MoneroSwap.sol**: Handles locking sXMR and claiming with proof of XMR payment
+2. **contracts/sXMRVlayer/src/vlayerWebProofProver.sol**: Handles locking sXMR and claiming with proof of XMR payment
-3. **MoneroNodeVerifier.sol**: Verifies Monero transactions using vLayer Web Proofs
+3. **contracts/sXMRVlayer/src/vlayerMoneroNodeVerifier.sol**: Verifies Monero transactions using vLayer Web Proofs

 ## 🔍 Monero Transaction Verification with monero-ts and vLayer Web Proofs